The Chart for The Home Depot Inc. (HD) Is Flashing Mixed Signals

-The Home Depot Inc. (NYSE:HD) went down by -0.87% from its latest closing price compared to the recent 1-year high of $345.69.
-The company’s stock price has collected 1.29% of gains in the last five trading sessions.
-Press Release reported 4 hours ago that Pershing Square Holdings Ltd. Releases 2021 Semiannual Financial Statements
+The Home Depot Inc. (NYSE:HD) went down by -0.28% from its latest closing price compared to the recent 1-year high of $345.69.
+The company’s stock price has collected 0.39% of gains in the last five trading sessions.
+Press Release reported 7 hours ago that Floor & Decor Holdings, Inc. Announces Appointment of New Director

 Is It Worth Investing in The Home Depot Inc. (NYSE :HD) Right Now?